chengqiArchy/chengqiArchy/README.md

 ## Hi, I'm Chengqi ZHENG.
 You can call me Archy

 I'm now working as a Research Intern in CFAR, A*Star Group.
-My topics are related to Reinfocement Learning.
+My topics are related to Reinfocement Learning and Agentic AI.
 I hope this github can record my progess!

 #### In 2025 ~~2024~~, my targets are:
 - [x] Implementation of basic algorithm of RL. 🧑‍🚒